- Eye Diseases Pictures Slideshow

 Contact eye allergies are essentially contact dermatitis of the eyelids.
 This is allergic inflammation of the eyelid from direct contact with certain allergens.
 Women in particular may experience this problem due to allergic reactions to preservatives in eye products and makeup (for example, eye creams, eyeliner or eye pencils, mascara, and nail

 The best treatment for eyelid allergies is avoidance of the sensitizing agent(s).
-Changing to hypoallergenic lens solutions, cosmetics, or topical eye products is usually necessary.
+Changing to hypoallergenic lens solutions, cosmetics, or topical eye care products is usually necessary.
 Application of a mild topical corticosteroid cream for short periods will probably help.
-As is the case with atopic dermatitis, it is important to treat any secondary bacterial infection that may develop.
+As is the case with atopic dermatitis, it is important to treat any secondary bacterial skin infection that may develop.

 What conditions can be confused with eye allergies?

-The following is a list of conditions, the symptoms of which are commonly confused with eye allergy.
+The following is a list of health conditions, the symptoms of which are commonly confused with eye allergy.

 - Dry eye: This condition results from reduced tear production and is frequently confused with allergy.
 The main symptoms are usually burning, grittiness, or the sensation of "something in the eye."
 Dry eye usually occurs in people over 65 years of age and can certainly be worsened by oral antihistamines like diphenhydramine (Benadryl), hydroxyzine (Atarax), Claritin, or Zyrtec, sedatives, and beta-blocker medications.